Lexicon of Musical Invective: Recurrence and parallel criticism

 Beyond what may connect or distinguish two composers, there is more than coincidence here.
 Virtually all great creators of the 19th century were accused of sacrificing melody:

 You know Mr. Verdi’s musical system: there has never been an Italian composer more incapable of producing what is commonly called a melody.

 — Gazette Musicale, Paris, August 1, 1847.

 There is hardly any melody in this work, at least in the usual sense of the term.
 The Toreador Song is about the only 'song' in the opera… and it doesn’t soar very high, even compared to the vulgarity of Offenbach.

 — Boston Gazette, January 5, 1879, regarding Bizet’s Carmen.

-Nicolas Slonimsky is intrigued by the striking parallelism between two anonymous satirical poems published over a period of forty years.
-The first poem, published in 1880, was directed towards a concert featuring Wagner overtures, while the second, published in 1924, targeted Stravinsky's The Rite of Spring.
-A remarkable similarity is observed in the concluding quatrains of both poems, with each concluding with nearly identical rhymes:

-For harmonies, let wildest discords pass:

-Let key be blent with key in hideous hash;

-Then (for last happy thought!) bring in your Brass!

-And clang, clash, clatter-clatter, clang and clash!